WHAT IS SEEDBED?

 HOW DO YOU GATHER PEOPLE?

 In Seedbed’s third year, we hosted the first annual New Room Conference.
 About two hundred fifty women and men gathered from across the United States in Franklin, Tennessee, for two days of extraordinary worship, fellowship, and discipleship training.
 Planning immediately began for the fall 2015 conference which reached capacity, gathering seven hundred fifty friends.
-The fifth annual New Room Conference will be held on September 19–21, 2018 in Middle Tennessee, Seedbed’s global headquarters, where we hope to bring together over 2,000 folks and each spring we gather for one-day regional events around the country.
+The seventh annual New Room Conference will be held on September 23–25, 2020 in Middle Tennessee, Seedbed’s global headquarters, where we hope to bring together over 3,000 folks and each spring we gather for one-day regional events around the country.
 Learn more here.

 HOW DO YOU CONNECT PEOPLE?

 We want to see connections develop in both macro and micro dimensions.
 We believe they happen best in the hands of the people.
 As a result, we see our task as that of creating opportunities and developing ways and means for connections to emerge.
 This is what the New Room Movement is all about.
 We create collectives designed to gather and connect people around particular affinities and areas of mission and ministry.
 We host the annual New Room Conference and regional gatherings throughout the rest of the year.

 To be clear, this isn’t about John Wesley, nor is our mission to make people Wesleyans or

 Methodists.
 When we look back on our history, we search for exemplars who not only saw